Find out more about our course fees and get finance information for our undergraduate and postgraduate degrees and short courses.

 The government reviews the programmes eligible for student loans for new students on an annual basis, so visit our website for up-to-date information on which of our programmes are eligible for loans.
 These loans are for UK or EU students living in England, Scotland and Northern Ireland to help cover the costs of tuition fees.

-For undergraduate entry in 2017; for students to be eligible for SLC funding, they must be studying a designated course.
+For undergraduate entry in 2018; for students to be eligible for SLC funding, they must be studying a designated course.
 Courses at alternative providers, including Pearson College London, are designated each year by the Department for Education.
-We have made an application for our undergraduate courses to also be designated for the 2017-18 academic year.
-We expect this process to be completed in early 2017.
+We have designation for our validated undergraduate courses for the 2018-19 academic year.

 Visit http://www.hefce.ac.uk/reg/desig/cdforstudents/ for more information.

 These are loans from the student finance companies for England, Scotland and Northern Ireland and the money will be sent directly to us to pay your tuition fees.
-If you're a full-time student, you can borrow up to £9,000 to pay your tuition fees at a publicly-funded university or college, or up to £6,000 for a privately-funded one.
+If you're a full-time student, you can borrow up to £6,165 to pay for your tuition fees at an alternative provider such as Pearson College London.

 If you’re planning to study full-time, you may also apply to get a Maintenance Loan to help with your living costs.
 You can apply for this when you apply for a Tuition Fee Loan.
-If you’re given a Maintenance Loan you’ll have to pay it back after your degree finishes, but only if you earn above a certain level.
 The amount you get depends on your household income and you’ll get money at the start of each term.